patricia-gallardo/patricia-gallardo.github.io/_posts/2022-11-18-twitter_off_ramp.md

 * Part 5 : Put your Mastodon account on your Twitter profile
 * Part 6 : Get your Twitter data

+Do this on a computer instead of mobile, my site isn't great on mobile, and you need to save some files and upload them.

 ## Part 1

 ### Ask for your twitter data